Jointly-Funded Clinical Research Training Fellowship

 The deadline for submissions for this round is 4pm on 9 September 2015, with shortlisting taking place in February 2016.

 Interviews will be held 2-3 March 2016 and take-up dates will be between April to September 2016.

 Sparks, The Children’s Medical Research Charity aims to have a practical and positive effect on the everyday lives of children by investing in high quality medical research.
 Our vision is a world where all children are given the best possible start in life and where a medical condition or disability at birth is not a barrier to opportunity and fulfilment.

 It is intended that Sparks will award up to two joint clinical research training fellowships with the MRC annually under this scheme.
-Applications are invited for paediatric clinical research into any condition that affects a child during pregnancy, birth or the early years.
-The Charity may favour training fellowships centred around translational research; oncology-related applications are less likely to be considered for funding.
+Applications are invited for paediatric clinical research into conditions that affect a child during pregnancy, birth or the early years.

 Up to two clinical research training fellowships will be awarded jointly between MRC and The Stroke Association, the only national charity solely concerned with helping everyone affected by stroke.
 Our vision is to have a world where there are fewer strokes, and all those touched by stroke get the help they need.